stacey-w-taylor/synapseDocs/_articles/tutorial-download-data-portal.md

 In order to download data programmatically with R, you need a list of synIDs that correspond to the files.
 For downloading a large set of files, we recommend using the Synapse Python client.
 The Python client has been optimized for multi-threaded download and will provide you with faster download speeds.

 Once you have identified the files you want to download from Explore Data, **Export Table** from Download Options.
+The table includes annotations associated with each downloaded file.

 <img style="width: 25%;" src="/assets/images/export-table-viz.png" alt="alt text">